 When a school district determines that a child is eligible for special education, the district will also decide which learning environment and special services are appropriate for him.
-Parents are part of the team that makes this decision, which is referred to as “placement.”
-For many students with learning disabilities, the most appropriate placement is in a general education classroom in their local public school.
+Parents are part of the team that makes this decision, which is referred to as placement.
+For many students with learning and attention issues, the most appropriate placement is in a general education classroom in their local public school.

 If you and the district disagree about which placement your child needs, you may want to consider a strategy called unilateral placement.
-This process involves notifying the district before enrolling your child in a private, state-approved school.
-If you’re trying to convince the district to cover the tuition, it’s a good idea to learn more about dispute-resolution options.
+This process involves notifying the district before enrolling your child in a private school.

 However, to get the district to pay for the tuition, you’ll most likely have to use a dispute resolution option, like due process.
 (Download sample letters for dispute resolution.)

 Explore a list of what to look for as you research private schools.
 Read a personal story from a mom whose kids get special education services at private school.
 And if you’re considering using a voucher to pay for tuition, it’s important to understand how voucher programs work.